 Perhaps they will help you to get started on your regenerative journey?

-Think of the entire system, and have your own financial, environmental and social goals.
-Seek to address underlying causes and maximise natural system functioning rather than just dealing with visible symptoms.
+Think of the entire system in managing your property.
+Establish and work towards your own environmental, financial, and personal/social goals.
+Seek to understand and address underlying causes rather than just dealing with visible symptoms, and work to maximise natural system functioning.

-Manage production to suit the capacity of your land.
-Adjust stocking or change or integrate enterprises to enable regenerative practices and sustainable production.
+Understand and value the natural resources which contribute to your production (eg. healthy soils, pasture).
+Manage production demands to suit the capacity of your land.
+Adjust stocking rates or change or integrate enterprises to enable regenerative practices and sustainable production.

 Research widely, try different things and don’t be afraid to make mistakes.
 Adapt practices to suit your own circumstances.